-- Once there is no fever without the use of fever reducing medicines, and they have felt well for 24 hours; - If they have been diagnosed with another condition and have a healthcare provider written note stating that they are clear to return to school.
+- Once there is no fever without the use of fever reducing medicines, and their symptoms are generally improving. - If they have been diagnosed with another condition and have a healthcare provider written note stating that they are clear to return to school.